cloudmesh/cloudmesh-pi-burn/README-hackaday.md

 Raspberry
 Raspberry PI
 Cluster
-SDCrad
+SDCard

 ## External Links

 Have source code somewhere else, or a homepage?

-How about a thank you link to the project that inspired you?
+How about a thank-you link to the project that inspired you?

     Select Network